 While all drug charges lead to extreme penalties, charges stemming from distribution and manufacturing can lead to those that are the sternest.
-Pennsylvania’s PWI statute criminalizes the possession with the intent to distribute any of the controlled substances found in Schedule I through Schedule V.
+Pennsylvania’s PWI (possession with intent to distribute) statute criminalizes the possession with the intent to distribute any of the controlled substances found in Schedule I through Schedule V.

 Possession with the intent to distribute controlled substances can be proven by the different circumstances surrounding someone being found in the presence of those substances.
 The following evidence can prove intent to distribute: